 What is SynTech?

-These courses are largely tried, tested and optimized courses that we would expect all CDT students to take, in order to underpin all aspects of their experience in the CDT.
-Many of them have already been piloted, some for a number of years, and we are confident that they will provide our CDT students with an excellent foundation upon which to build their PhDs, whatever their area of specialization.
-All courses will be taken as part of the first year experience that students have in our CDT.
+These courses are largely tried, tested and optimised courses that we would expect all CDT students to take, in order to underpin all aspects of their experience in the CDT.
+Many of them have already been piloted, some for a number of years, and we are confident that they provide CDT students with an excellent foundation upon which to build their PhDs, whatever their area of specialisation.
+All courses will be taken as part of the first-year experience that students have in our CDT.

-Students in the CDT will be drawn from a broad range of training backgrounds and disciplines.
-They will necessarily need to attend bridging courses, which will be aimed to give them a good understanding of all areas covered by our CDT.
-Some of these will be drawn from existing Tripos or MPhil courses and some will be entirely new courses written to underpin the student knowledge base within our CDT.
+As students in the CDT are drawn from a broad range of training backgrounds and disciplines, they necessarily need to attend bridging courses which are aimed to give them a good understanding of all areas covered by SynTech.
+Some of these are drawn from existing MPhil courses and some are be entirely new courses written to underpin the student knowledge-base within the CDT.